FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

 6. Flooding routing a deep reservoir pool is essentially frictionless flow and should not be simulated using a friction slope given by Manning’s equation.
-   Friction- less flow cannot be predicted with the full dynamic equation without a friction slope term.
+   Frictionless flow cannot be predicted with the full dynamic equation without a friction slope term.
    In order to apply the revised Manning’s equation for ponded flow, it is recommended that a high n-value be used on the order of 0.1 to 0.4.
-   This will result in reservoir velocities of approximately 1 fps (0.3 mps) which will be representing for filling o3r draining the reservoir when the water surface slope is almost flat.
+   This will result in reservoir velocities of approximately 1 fps (0.3 mps) which will be representing for filling or draining the reservoir when the water surface slope is almost flat.
    RESERVOIRN is a required variable in Build 22 and on.